 Why are PODS™ proteins sold by numbers of crystals?

-PODS™ cargo proteins are incorporated into the polyhedrin crystal within the insect cell.
-Consequently, it is not possible to obtain a direct measurement of the amount of cargo protein that is present in a sample.
-When PODS™ crystals are expressed, both polyhedrin proteins and cargo proteins are expressed from within a single vector and both utilize the same promoter sequence.
-Therefore, the ratio of cargo to polyhedrin protein will be constant.
+PODS™ active proteins are incorporated into the polyhedrin crystal within the insect cell.
+Consequently, it is not possible to obtain a direct measurement of the amount of active protein that is present in a sample.
+When PODS™ crystals are expressed, both polyhedrin proteins and active proteins are expressed from within a single vector and both utilize the same promoter sequence.
+Therefore, the ratio of active to polyhedrin protein will be constant.
 The size distribution of PODS™ crystals is also constant.
 Consequently, the number of crystals has been adopted as the unit of quantification for PODS™.
 It has been estimated that 50x106 PODS™ crystals typically generates a peak concentration in the medium equivalent to 3.3 µg of standard recombinant protein.

 How many PODS™ crystals should be used?